by Dr. Marc Grossman

 Fritz Perls (1893-1970), (Gestalt Therapy), observed that only when the computer is gone (!) can ultimate awareness occur because then the awareness, is so bright that only then can one be considered to really come into his senses."
 He summarized, "Lose your mind and come into your senses."

-Krishnamurti (1895-1986) explained the the perceiver needs to pay attention not only to spoken words but to personal distortions of what is being perceived in order to distinguish opinions, prejudices, experiences and even images which prevent true perception.
+Krishnamurti (1895-1986) explained the perceiver needs to pay attention not only to spoken words but to personal distortions of what is being perceived in order to distinguish opinions, prejudices, experiences and even images which prevent true perception.

 A yoga of vision: Each of these great thinkers: from Gurdjieff who advocated "self-remembering", Perls' "awareness" to Krishnamurti who counseled that we "observe" - have contributed to the philosophy that underlies today's natural vision therapy.
 These thinkers all emphasize the role of complete awareness of the moment which occurs both within and without.
 They suggest that we must be a witness history and our own personal interpretation of that history - which may not be the same at all.

 Carlos Castenada (1925-1998) was a philosopher whose writing struck me strongly through his character Don Juan.
 Don Juan explained that by having the same internal conversation over and over, and saying the same thing to ourselves again and again, we condition our perception of the world to a narrow window: maintaining it in a rigid pattern.
-Don Juan describes a "warrior" as a "man of knowledge" who recognizes the results of such an inner monoloque and who looks for its end.
+Don Juan describes a "warrior" as a "man of knowledge" who recognizes the results of such an inner monologue and who looks for its end.
 A warrior "listens to the world - and - is aware that the world will change as soon as he stops talking to himself."
 This is another interpretation of the idea of greater vision.
 We grow in our own vision by lessening our isolation inside ourselves.

 TCM & Ayurveda

 The philosophies of Traditional Chinese Medicine and traditional Ayurvedic medicine are other significant tools in shaping my own practice of natural vision improvement.
 These models are of a holistic condition wherein no single part of the physiology can be understood without regarding the whole.
 Symptoms are not used to identify the cause of illness but are understood to be part of the totality of the individual.
-These philosopies are based in the age-old concept that it is impossible to measure static "things" in order to find answers for our problems - because we (and our problems) are ever changing.
+These philosophies are based in the age-old concept that it is impossible to measure static "things" in order to find answers for our problems - because we (and our problems) are ever changing.
 In order to understand the causative root of a difficulty, we must consider interactions, relationships and overall balance.
 Holistic practitioners consider "patterns of disharmony" and regard direct cause and effect to be secondary to the overall pattern.

 This is valid for every kind of disease or condition and allopathic medical treatment which treats the symptom, not the state of balance or imbalance.
 Disease diagnosis is based upon the existence or non-existence of a causative agent, and then treat that condition in a set manner.
 Allopathic medicine has historically not considered the thousands of other factors that are tied to the causative agent.
 Nor is the relationship between the condition and the specific individual with that condition.
 Indeed, the patient often is not even part of the equation.